 - Bartels, Larry.
 "Homer Gets a Tax Cut" Chapter 5 in Unequal Democracy.
 [31 pages] - Kollman 9.4: Cramer, Katherine: "The Politics of Resentment: Rural Consciousness in Wisconsin and the Rise of Scott Walker.
-[27 pages] - Johnson, Theodore.
-"Can the Democratic Party Retain Its Hold on Black Voters."
-The Atlantic [7 pages] - White, Ismail, Chryl Laird, and Troy Allen.
+[27 pages] - White, Ismail, Chryl Laird, and Troy Allen.
 "Selling Out?: The Politics of Navigating Conflicts between Racial Group Interest and Self-Interest."
 American Political Science Review.
 104(4): 783-800.
 [17 pages]

-Suggested Reading:
+Suggested Readings:

-- o Dawson, Michael.
+- Dawson, Michael.
 "Not in Our Lifetimes: The Future of Black Politics." - o McCleod, Saul.
 "Social Identity Theory" - o Kollman 4.1: Tesler, Michael.
-"Post-Racial or Most-Racial?: Race and Politics in the Obama Era. - Kollman 10.1: Wong, Janelle.
+"Post-Racial or Most-Racial?: Race and Politics in the Obama Era. - o Kollman 10.1: Wong, Janelle.
 Et. al. "Asian American Political Participation: Emerging Constituents and Their Political Identities." - o Kollman 14.2: Abrajana, Marisa.
-"Campaigning to a New Electorate: Advertising to Latino Voters." - Questions to consider while reading: - What are the steps or processes to social identity theory?
-[Suggested McCleod reading] - What is the "black utility heuristic" and "linked fate?"
-[Johnson; White] - What evidence do we have that individuals follow their perceived group interests versus their self-interest?
-[White; Bartels] - ❖ Accompanying Kernell, Jacobson, Kousser, and Vavreck Reading - Chapter 10: p.
-434 439
+"Campaigning to a New Electorate: Advertising to Latino Voters."

+- What are the steps or processes to social identity theory?
+[McCleod in suggested readings] - What is the "black utility heuristic" and "linked fate?"
+[White] - What evidence do we have that individuals follow their perceived group interests versus their self-interest?
+[White; Bartels]

+Chapter 10: p.
+434 - 439